bvogelzang/SevenSwitch/README.md

 pod 'SevenSwitch', '~> 2.0'
 ```

-*Currently swift is not supported in cocoapods. so `2.0` will not work.
-You should be using `1.3` for the time being.*
+*Currently Swift is not supported in Cocoapods.
+So `2.0` will not work.
+You should be using `1.4` for the time being.
+If you'd like to keep track of progress on Swift integration in Cocoapods you can see [this issue](https://github.com/CocoaPods/CocoaPods/issues/2272)*

 ### Without Cocoapods